Amid Alibaba fever, reasons for caution in IPO market

 Still, there are some indications investors are becoming cautious.
 In the second quarter, stocks rose an average of 9.2 percent on their first day of trading.
 In each of the three quarters before that, stocks popped about 20 percent.

-That could mean the torrent of companies slated for IPOS in the next few months, like restaurant-arcade chain Dave & Buster's Entertainment and peer-to-peer banker LendingClub, will be met with more skepticism.
+That could mean the torrent of companies slated for IPOS in the next few months, like restaurant-arcade chain Dave & Buster's Entertainment and peer-to-peer banker LendingClub, will be met with more scepticism.

 “When valuations are at their highest level in years, at some point, there’s going to be a correction,” Ritter said.